toadlyBroodle/spam-bot-3000/README.md

-# social-research-bot
+# spam-bot-3000
-A python command-line (CLI) bot for automating research and promotion on popular social media sites (reddit, twitter, facebook, [TODO: instagram]).
+A python command-line (CLI) bot for automating research and promotion on popular social media platforms (reddit, twitter, facebook, [TODO: instagram]).
 With a single command, scrape social media sites using custom queries and/or promote to all relevant results.

-<b>Use at your own risk:</b> choose your input parameters wisely, otherwise your bot could find itself, along with any associated accounts, banned from social platforms very quickly as a result of policy violations.
+<b>Please use with discretion:</b> i.e. choose your input arguments wisely, otherwise your bot could find itself, along with any associated accounts, banned from platforms very quickly.
+The bot has some built in anti-spam filter avoidance features to help you remain undetected; however, no amount of avoidance can hide blatantly abusive use of this tool.

 ## features
-- Reddit
+- reddit
 	- scrape subreddit(s) for lists of keyword, dump results in local file (red_scrape_dump.txt)
 		- separate keyword lists for AND, OR, NOT search operations (red_subkey_pairs.json)
 		- search new, hot, or rising categories